 The inventory turnover formula measures the rate at which inventory is used over a measurement period.
-One can use the formula to see if a business has an excessive inventory investment in comparison to its sales level, which can indicate either unexpectedly low sales or poor inventory planning.
+It can be used to see if a business has an excessive inventory investment in comparison to its sales, which can indicate either unexpectedly low sales or poor inventory planning.
 The following issues can impact the amount of inventory turnover:

 When there is a low rate of inventory turnover, this implies that a business may have a flawed purchasing system that bought too many goods, or that stocks were increased in anticipation of sales that did not occur.
 In both cases, there is a high risk of inventory aging, in which case it becomes obsolete and has little residual value.

 When there is a high rate of inventory turnover, this implies that the purchasing function is tightly managed.
 However, it may also mean that a business does not have the cash reserves to maintain normal inventory levels, and so is turning away prospective sales.
 The latter scenario is most likely when the amount of debt is unusually high and there are few cash reserves.